Making A Safe Home For You And Your Growing Family

 Every home should have smoke alarms on each floor of the house and in the main living area.

-• Check it works each week
+- Check the smoke alarms all works each week

 Fire safety is another good reason to keep your home smoke free.

-Many house fires start because of cigarettes not being put out safely.
+- Many house fires start because of cigarettes not being put out safely.

-Make sure that all electrical products are unplugged when left.
+- Make sure that all electrical products are unplugged when left.
 Don’t overload plugs; use the ‘socket calculator *here*.

 Work out how you and your family would escape in case of a fire.
 Make sure each adult knows what ‘their job’ would be and talk through your plan with older children. *Click here* for some tips on making an escape plan.

 Carbon monoxide poisoning is very serious and can be fatal.
 It is caused by faulty gas or other heating fuel systems.
 It is particularly dangerous because you cannot see, hear, smell or taste it.

 It is very important to have a carbon monoxide detector and check it works every week.

 Make sure your heating is serviced regularly.
-If you live in rented accommodation your landlord must provide detectors and regular servicing
+If you live in rented accommodation your landlord must provide detectors and regular servicing.

-- The same is true of hot tubs, saunas and Jacuzzis – they also may carry germs – it is best to avoid these in pregnancy unless you are sure you can keep the temperature low and they are maintained to a very high standard.
+- The same is true of hot tubs, saunas and Jacuzzis – they also may carry germs.
+It is best to avoid these in pregnancy unless you are sure you can keep the temperature low and they are maintained to a very high standard.

-- Always run cold water into baths and basins first – get in the habit ready for when you are getting the bath ready for baby
+- Always run cold water into baths and basins first – get in the habit ready for when you are getting the bath ready for baby.

 Whilst you are pregnant you can begin to look at risks to children in your home and garden.

 - If you have a pond now might be the time to fill it in whilst you have more time – or think about how you can secure it.

 - Make sure your child will not be able to get to any family or neighbours ponds too.

-- Make sure you have a safe place to store buckets and mops – keep them empty when not in use
+- Make sure you have a safe place to store buckets and mops – keep them empty when not in use.

 There is no rush to get a nursery ready for your baby – it is advised that babies share a bedroom with their parents until they are at least six months old.

-You should not use pillows, baby nests or cot bumpers or duvets.
+- You should not use pillows, baby nests or cot bumpers or duvets.
 They often are included in bedding bundles but they are not safe and should not be used.

 Their cot or crib should be kept clear of anything other than bed linen.
 This keeps your baby as safe as possible as they sleep.

-Place their cot away from windows and radiators.
+- Place their cot away from windows and radiators.
 Ensure all blind cords in your house use safety fixings to keep them out of baby and children’s reach.

 During your pregnancy get a room thermometer so you can get an idea of what the temperature is in different parts of your home.

-• That your baby is kept safe from your pets
+- That your baby is kept safe from your pets

-- That your pets continue to get the love and care they need
+- That your pets continue to get the love and care they need.

 When you are pregnant hand washing is even more important than usual.
 It protects you and your baby from harmful germs.
 Get in the habit of washing your hands after being around your pets and always before eating.

 - The clearing up of animal poo by the pregnant person should be avoided where possible.
 This is particularly true of cat poo – it can carry a disease called toxoplasmosis which is dangerous to unborn babies.

-If you do need to clear up after pets (and when gardening) always wear gloves and wash your hands carefully afterwards.
+- If you do need to clear up after pets (and when gardening) always wear gloves and wash your hands carefully afterwards.

-Snakes and lizards and other reptiles can carry salmonella.
-Find out more about how to avoid this bug which causes serious stomach upsets *here*
+- Snakes and lizards and other reptiles can carry salmonella.
+Find out more about how to avoid this bug which causes serious stomach upsets *here*.

 Start thinking about how you will keep pets separate from your baby when you cannot supervise them.
 Preparing early means you and your pet will be able to get used to the new ways before baby arrives and your pet is less likely to be jealous.